Princess Hat with Braids and Crown

 Starting at the stitch next to the seam attach yarn into each stitch for 18 stitches.
 Repeat and do the same on the other side of the seam for 18 stitches.
 I attached the strands of yarn rotating with 4 strands and 2 strands (folded making 8 strands and 4 strands each stitch)

-To attach the yarn, insert your hook from the inside of the hat out (on bottom stitch of the hat) Yarn over, pull through to form a loop.
+To attach the yarn, insert your hook from the inside of the hat out (on the bottom stitch of the hat) Yarn over, pull through to form a loop.
 Yarn over and pull the strands of yarn through the hoop.

 Using the seam as a divider, braid both sides.